Maytch/ToS_MiniMapExtra/README.md

 - Occasionally you will reach 100% map completion on some maps even though there is a red tile remaining.
 - Function hooks onto the FPS_ON_MSG function, so any addons that directly affect that function may cause incompatabilities.
 Might be worth hooking onto a function that updates more than once per second.
 - Uses Lemon King's way of adding the .ipf file to the data folder, their addons are available here: https://github.com/Lemon-King/ToS-LKChat

+Updates:
+2016/04/28 06:57 BST (GMT+1) Changed the code that reveals the map completion percent, credit to /u/rickgibbed on reddit.